Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 8 PM to 10 PM

-Aim to go to bed by 10 PM.
-Getting enough quality sleep is essential to feel refreshed for the next day.
+After eating, it’s best to rest and sleep by 9 or 10 PM.
+A good night’s sleep helps your body recover for the next day’s trek.
 If you don’t sleep well, you may feel fatigued during your next trek.
-The rooms have enough bedding to keep you warm and comfortable while you sleep.
-This is a typical daily routine on the Annapurna Base Camp Trek.
+The rooms have ample bedding to keep you warm and comfortable during your sleep.
+This ends up a typical daily routine of the Annapurna Base Camp Trek.

 Meals & Accommodation